TorkamaniLab/lohrasb/README.md

 ### Usage

-- Tunning best parameters of a machine learning model using [Optuna](https://optuna.readthedocs.io/en/stable/index.html) , [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html), [TuneGridSearchCV, and TuneSearchCV](https://docs.ray.io/en/latest/tune/api_docs/sklearn.html) from [Ray](https://docs.ray.io/en/latest/index.html) tune Scikit-Learn API (tune.sklearn).
+Lohrasb presents an effective solution for tuning the optimal parameters of a machine learning model.
+It leverages robust optimization engines, namely [Optuna](https://optuna.readthedocs.io/en/stable/index.html), [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html), along with [TuneGridSearchCV, and TuneSearchCV](https://docs.ray.io/en/latest/tune/api_docs/sklearn.html) from [Ray](https://docs.ray.io/en/latest/index.html) tune Scikit-Learn API (tune.sklearn).

+These capabilities empower Lohrasb users to perform comprehensive hyperparameter tuning on a broad range of machine learning models.
+Whether you are using a model from Scikit-learn, CatBoost, LightGBM, or even a custom model, Lohrasb's functionality enables you to extract the best performance from your model by optimizing its parameters using the most suitable engine.
 ### Some examples

-In this section we will provide some examples for users
-#### optimize_by_tune
-This method use Tune from Ray for hyperparameter optimization.
-It has all capability of tune with simpler interface for machine learning problems.
+In the following section, we will showcase several examples that illustrate how users can leverage various optimization engines incorporated within Lohrasb for effective hyperparameter tuning.
+This guidance aims to equip users with practical knowledge for harnessing the full potential of Lohrasb's diverse optimization capabilities.

+#### Utilizing Ray Tune for Hyperparameter Optimization
+Lohrasb's optimize_by_tune feature seamlessly integrates the powerful Tune tool from Ray, thereby streamlining hyperparameter optimization for Scikit-learn-based machine learning models.
+This feature harmoniously combines Tune's robust capabilities with a user-friendly interface, reducing the complexity of hyperparameter tuning and increasing its accessibility.
+Consequently, optimize_by_tune allows developers to concentrate on core model development while effectively managing hyperparameter optimization.
+This process leverages the full range of Tune's advanced functionalities.
+See the example below on how to utilize it:

 ```
 from ray.tune.search.hyperopt import HyperOptSearch
 import optuna